NFL International Series: Future markets

 Within the United Kingdom, aside from London, candidates previously considered for hosting NFL games included the Millennium Stadium in Cardiff, Wales; and Murrayfield Stadium in Edinburgh, Scotland.
-Other prime locations considered to host NFL games included China and Canada (Canada hosted the Bills Toronto Series from 2008 to 2013 and a preseason game between the Green Bay Packers and the Oakland Raiders at IG Field in Winnipeg, Manitoba, in 2019).
+Other prime locations considered to host NFL games included China, Japan, and Canada (Canada hosted the Bills Toronto Series from 2008 to 2013 and a preseason game between the Green Bay Packers and the Oakland Raiders at IG Field in Winnipeg, Manitoba, in 2019).
 In 2007, NFL Senior Vice President Mark Waller doubted Asia or Australia would be targeted because of travel concerns, but did not dismiss the possibility (Australia would eventually receive a game in 2026).
 The league had planned to host a game in China in 2018 with the Los Angeles Rams as the home team against the San Francisco 49ers.
 The potential game in China was postponed (the third time the league postponed playing in China, following failed attempts in 2007 and 2009) to the 2019 season to coincide with the league's 100th anniversary; but ultimately was not included on the 2019 schedule.
 The league has indicated a China game is still not certain because of the lack of a fan base in the country; NFL games are played in the middle of the night in China.
 Other potential problems include whether the stadiums in China are suitable to play an NFL game, and Beijing's notoriously poor air quality.
 The topic of a 2020 preseason game in China was discussed at the 2019 owners' meetings, but no news came out of those meetings.